ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 }
 {% endcodeblock %}

-## Verifying a given pass code
+## Verifying a given passcode

 We are done with `deriveBits()`, the heart of the Passcode module.
-Implementing pass code verification is now basically a walk in the park:
+Implementing passcode verification is now basically a walk in the park:

 #### localforage